Of course, buying the same saxophone, mouthpiece and reeds that John Coltrane used, won’t magically make you sound like him.

 Parker came to prominence before Selmer began to dominate the jazz saxophone market, and saxophones he played included a Conn 6M, a King Super 20, a Buescher 400 and, famously, the white acrylic plastic Grafton alto, which is heard on Jazz at Massey Hall.

-Parker (profiled here in our list of best saxophone players of all time is testament to the fact that, with enough hard work and practice, you can sound good on any saxophone and setup!
+Charlie Parker is testament to the fact that, with enough hard work and practice, you can sound good on any saxophone and setup!

 Coltrane achieved his distinctive, harsh-but-beautiful tenor saxophone sound with the help of a metal mouthpiece.